HM Prison Moorland

 HM Prison Moorland (formerly HM Prison Moorland Closed) is a Category C men's prison and Young Offenders Institution, near Hatfield Woodhouse in South Yorkshire, England.
-The prison is operated by His Majesty's Prison Service, and is jointly managed with the nearby Hatfield Prison.
+The prison is operated by His Majesty's Prison Service, and is jointly managed with the nearby HM Prison Hatfield.

 History

 In March 2005, Moorland Prison was subjected to rioting when more than 40 inmates refused to return to their cells.
 It took four hours and the intervention of staff and officers from neighbouring institutions to quell the situation.

 In August 2006, a report from Her Majesty's Chief Inspector of Prisons stated that both Moorland and Hatfield Prisons were well managed, and provided "a safe and respectful environment" for inmates and staff, but the report also claimed that the regime at Moorland Prison was "over-punitive and under-motivating".

 On 14 July 2011, it was announced that HMP & YOI Moorland would be put out to tender, accepting bids from private companies and HM Prison Service for the management of the establishment.

 In 2011, Moorland Open Prison was renamed Hatfield Prison, and Moorland Closed Prison was renamed Moorland Prison.

 In July 2011, it was announced that Moorland along with several other publicly operated prisons, would be market tested, allowing private operators as well as HM Prison service, to tender for the contract to operate the prison.